Bhavyaa369/VLSI-LAB-EXP-5/README.md

  EXP-1

  DATE:
                SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE

 **AIM:**

-To simulate and synthesis finite state machine using Xilinx ISE.
+To simulate and synthesis finite state machine using vivado.

 **APPARATUS REQUIRED:**